nbroeking/Haskell/presentation/BasicCategoryTheory.md

 the user to apply an argument wrapped in the same applicative and get back a result wrapped in the same applicative.

 The `pure` function takes a pure value and wraps it in an applicative.
-Applicatives are more powerful than functors.
+Applicative's are more powerful than functors.
 From any applicative, we can implement fmap as

 ```Haskell